sderosiaux/golb/pages/2017-08-07-consumer-offsets/index.md

 Kafka has quite evolved since some times.
 Its consuming model is very powerful, can greatly scale, is quite simple to understand.
 It has never changed from a external point of view, but internally, it did since Kafka 0.9, and the appearance of the `__consumer_offsets`.
 Before that, consumers offsets were stored in Zookeeper.
-Now, Kafka is eating its own dog food.
-Why is that?
+Now, Kafka is eating its own dog food, to scale better.

 It's definitely an implementation detail we should not care about nor rely on, because it can change anytime soon in the newer versions, but it's also very interesting to know it's there, what does it contains, to understand the Kafka consuming model and its constraints.

-We'll start by looking at higher-level commands to check the offsets, then we'll go deeper with the `__consumer_offsets` topic, to finish by a Kafka Streams processor to convert it to a JSON-readable topic to finally be consumed by a timeseries database, for monitoring and alerting purpose.
+We'll start by looking at higher-level commands to check the offsets, then we'll go deeper with the `__consumer_offsets` topic and the Offset Manager logic.
+We'll finish by a Kafka Streams processor to convert this topic to a JSON-readable topic to finally be consumed by a timeseries database, for monitoring and alerting purpose.

 ---
 Summary {.summary}